Welcome to today's edition of the Rush 24-7 podcast.

 Greetings.

-Well, not all, the vast majority of them are on the left.
+The vast majority of them are on the left.

-And it is uh striking how ignorant they are of life in this country for the vast majority of people.
+And it is striking how ignorant they are of life in this country for the vast majority of people.

-And not only are they unaware of what life is like for the vast majority of this country, they think they know everything about it, and they hold it in contempt.
+And not only are they unaware of what life is like for the vast majority of this country, they think they know everything about it and they hold it in contempt.

 Just the concept of a state fair is foreign to them.